ravendb/docs/docs/server/scaling-out/replication/index.markdown

-##Replication

-Raven replication can be enabled by dropping the Raven.Bundles.Replication.dll to Raven's Plugins directory.
+# Replication

+RavenDB supports replication out of the box.
+To enable it, you will need to drop the Raven.Bundles.Replication.dll to the server's `/Plugins` folder, just like you'd do with any other bundle.

-You can read about potential deployment options for the replication bundle here: [Mixing Replication and Sharding](http://ravendb.net/docs/server/bundles/replicationandsharding).
+You can read about potential deployment options for the replication bundle here: [Mixing Replication and Sharding](../replication-and-sharding).

-The replication module will effect the following changes:
+Enabling the replication module will have the following effects on your system:

 * Track the server the document was originally written on.
 The replication bundle uses this information to determine if a replicated document is conflicting with the existing document.
 * Documents that encountered a conflict would be marked appropriately and will require automated or user involvement to resolve.
 * Document deletes result in delete markers, which the replication bundle needs in order to be able to replicate deletes to sibling instances.
 This is an implementation detail and is not noticeable to clients.
-* Several new endpoints will begin responding, including, but not limited to:
+* Several new endpoints will begin responding, including, but not limited to `/replication/replicate` and `/replication/lastEtag`.
-* * /replication/replicate
-* * /replication/lastEtag
-* The replication bundle will create several system documents, including, but not limited to:
-* * Raven/Replication/Destinations - List of servers we need to replicate to
-* * Raven/Replication/Sources/[server] - Information about the data replicated from a particular server
 * The replication bundle will not replicate any system documents (whose key starts in Raven/)

-##Format of Raven/Replication/Destinations
+The replication bundle will create several system documents, including, but not limited to:
+* `Raven/Replication/Destinations` - List of servers we need to replicate to
+* `Raven/Replication/Sources/[server]` - Information about the data replicated from a particular server

-The destination document format is:
+## The destinations document

+The destination document is saved with an ID of `Raven/Replication/Destinations`, and it's what telling the RavenDB instance where to replicate to.
+It's format is as follows:

     {
       "Destinations": [